 3. Leave the stage open for constructive communication

 Reports shouldn’t be full stops that spit out data and get over with it, rather reports should try to explain the data and its implications while inviting further questions.
-It might be demanding but this ensures that all stakeholders are on the same page and get a full picture of what you’re trying to convey.
+It might be demanding but this ensures that project collaboration between stakeholders are on the same page and get a full picture of what you’re trying to convey.

 4. Create reports appropriate for your audience

-Senior-level management won’t have the time to sift through small details; team members won’t be able to make much out of a report that shows only a few figures, charts, and notes.
-Reports must be adapted to the needs of your specific audience so they get all the information they need, without getting bogged down or left in the dark with incomplete data.
+Senior-level management won’t have the time to sift through small details; team members won’t be able to make much out of a report that shows only a few figures, project management charts, and notes.
+Reports must be adapted to the needs of your specific audience so they get all the information they need through project communication management, without getting bogged down or left in the dark with incomplete data.

 How Kissflow Project helps with project reporting